Antigua and Barbuda

 In June 2010, the Kahnawake Gaming Commission and the FSRC for Antigua and Barbuda signed a Memorandum of Understanding (MOU) that established an innovative regulatory relationship between the two commissions.
 The MOU enables a process when an operator holds a Primary License in either jurisdiction to apply to the other for an Inter-Jurisdictional Authorization.
 The holder of the Inter-Jurisdictional Authorization is entitled to be hosted in either jurisdiction.
 The regulatory body that issues the Primary License regulates and supervises all of the operator’s activities within both jurisdictions.

-All 49 Antigua and Barbuda sites support English. edit your preferences
+41 Antigua and Barbuda sites support English. with United States Dollars. edit your preferences

 Antigua and Barbuda